How fruit juice is made

 The process behind fruit juice depends on whether the fruit juice is ‘from concentrate’ or ‘not from concentrate’.
 Let’s take orange juice as an example:

 Not from concentrate:

-Here, the process is a bit more complex.
-Depending on the technique, the juice is either heated by steam which forces the water to evaporate, or ultra-filtrated and then concentrated by applying the technique of reverse osmosis.
+Here, the process has a few more stages.
+Depending on the technique, the juice is either heated by steam so the water in juice evaporates, or ultra-filtrated and then concentrated by applying the technique of reverse osmosis.
 Juice concentrate is born!
 Afterwards, the water is added back to the concentrate and properly blended to achieve high-quality juice.

 Last but not least, the orange juice is packed in a way that is designed to protect the vitamins and minerals from the effects of light, temperature and air.
 This way, we can drink it in its optimal condition.